bump-sh/docs/src/_help/continuous-integration/index.md

 When suggesting a change to your API, you probably follow a pull request flow (also known as merge request) and make the changes on a development branch.
 You can integrate Bump.sh at this stage to generate an API diff or only validate your changed API document.

 With our [Github Action](/help/continuous-integration/github-actions), you can receive automatic API diff comments directly on your GitHub pull requests.
-With other source code management system, you can use our [CLI](/help/continuous-integration/cli) within your CI with the `bump diff` command to run each time a development branch is created or updated.
+With other source code management systems, you can use our [CLI](/help/continuous-integration/cli) within your CI with the `bump diff` command to run each time a development branch is created or updated.

-This step will make sure to fail the build if the documentation file is not valid.
+This step will fail the build if the documentation file is not valid.
 You can also ask our tools to fail if a **breaking change** is detected on your API (Thanks to the `fail_on_breaking:` Github Action input parameter or `--fail-on-breaking` CLI option).

 ### Deploy your API document